openservicebrokerapi/servicebroker/spec.md

 | 409 Conflict | MUST be returned if a Service Instance with the same id already exists but with different attributes. |
 | 422 Unprocessable Entity | MUST be returned if the Service Broker only supports asynchronous provisioning for the requested Service Plan and the request did not include `?accepts_incomplete=true`.
 The response body MUST contain error code `"AsyncRequired"` (see [Service Broker Errors](#service-broker-errors)).
 The error response MAY include a helpful error message in the `description` field such as `"This Service Plan requires client support for asynchronous service operations."`. |

-Responses with any other status code MUST be interpreted as a failure.
-See the [Orphans](#orphans) section for more information related to whether orphan mitigation needs to be applied.
-While a Platform might attempt to send a deprovision request, Service Brokers MAY automatically delete any resources associated with the failed provisioning request on their own.
+Responses with any other status code MUST be interpreted as a failure and the Platform might need to perform [Orphan Mitigation](#orphan-mitigation).

 #### Body